AdobeDocs/experience-manager-learn.en/help/foundation/security/develop-for-cross-origin-resource-sharing.md

 ## Dispatcher configuration {#dispatcher-configuration}

-To allow the caching and serving of CORS headers on cached content, add the following configuration to all supporting AEM Publish `dispatcher.any` files.
+To allow the caching and serving of [!DNL CORS] headers on cached content, add the following configuration to all supporting AEM Publish `dispatcher.any` files.

 ```
 /cache {